MateuszSobczyk-ti/JavaEE/README.md

 # JavaEE
 This is web application that was written using java enterprise edition.
-In this simple application you can add/look over comments as user or add/edit/delete/look over users as a admin.
+In this simple application you can add/look over comments as user or add/edit/delete/look over users as an admin.
 This project was created on IT labs.
 Hope images explains how webapp works.

 ## Technologies
 - Java 14.0.1